wavyvone/COD_Analysis/README.md

 ### Python File:

-Executing `python cod_analysis.py` will display all plots and graphs.
+Executing python file `cod_analysis.py` will display all plots and graphs.
 Each window popup has title respective to the graph it displays.